 The mobile network adjusts configuration parameters of the mobile network about the M2M device based on the current data transmission interval of the M2M device if necessary.

 E.g. the configuration parameters of a 3GPP network may include the connection keep time (e.g. the inactivity timer, the idle (dormant) timer), the radio reception interval (e.g. the DRX (discontinuous reception) timer) etc.

-Alternative flow
+Alternative Flow

 None